 Let The Student Retention Begin

-Don’t fall into the trap of focusing only on new students or you’ll soon find that you’re neglecting your existing students and they’ll start canceling.
+Don’t fall into the trap of focusing only on new students or you’ll soon find that you’re neglecting your existing students and they’ll start asking for refunds.

 Have you had students churn from your courses before?
 If so, what did you do to address the problem?

 Find a Sellable Topic for Your Online Course!

 Get this primer and learn our process for identifying a viable topic for your very first online course.